agilord/aws_client/generated/aws_comprehendmedical_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Amazon Comprehend Medical extracts structured information from unstructured clinical text.
+Comprehend Medical; extracts structured information from unstructured clinical text.
 Use these actions to gain insight in your documents.

 ## Links